Category theory: Historical notes

 Whilst specific examples of functors and natural transformations had been given by Samuel Eilenberg and Saunders Mac Lane in a 1942 paper on group theory, these concepts were introduced in a more general sense, together with the additional notion of categories, in a 1945 paper by the same authors (who discussed applications of category theory to the field of algebraic topology).
-Their work was an important part of the transition from intuitive and geometric homology to homological algebra, Eilenberg and Mac Lane later writing that their goal was to understand natural transformations, which first required the definition of functors, then categories.
+Their work was an important part of the transition from intuitive and geometric homology to homological algebra.
+Eilenberg and Mac Lane later wrote that their goal was to understand natural transformations, which first required the definition of functors, then categories.

-Stanislaw Ulam, and some writing on his behalf, have claimed that related ideas were current in the late 1930s in Poland.
+Stanisław Ulam, and some writing on his behalf, have claimed that related ideas were current in the late 1930s in Poland.
 Eilenberg was Polish, and studied mathematics in Poland in the 1930s.
 Category theory is also, in some sense, a continuation of the work of Emmy Noether (one of Mac Lane's teachers) in formalizing abstract processes; Noether realized that understanding a type of mathematical structure requires understanding the processes that preserve that structure (homomorphisms).
 Eilenberg and Mac Lane introduced categories for understanding and formalizing the processes (functors) that relate topological structures to algebraic structures (topological invariants) that characterize them.

 Category theory was originally introduced for the need of homological algebra, and widely extended for the need of modern algebraic geometry (scheme theory).
 Category theory may be viewed as an extension of universal algebra, as the latter studies algebraic structures, and the former applies to any kind of mathematical structure and studies also the relationships between structures of different nature.
 For this reason, it is used throughout mathematics.
 Applications to mathematical logic and semantics (categorical abstract machine) came later.